SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter15.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 15
-title: Chapter 15 - Of First Dates and Final Semesters
+Title: Chapter 15 - Of First Dates and Final Semesters
-layout: default
 ---

 ## **Chapter 15: Of First Dates and Final Semesters**